PHP-AntiVirus/PLED-PHP-Linux.Encoder-Decrypter/README.md

 #  PHP "Linux.Encoder" Decrypter (PLED script)

 This is PHP fork of the decrypter CLI script for "Linux Encoder" ransomware malware.
-Original Python version of the decrypter was written by Bitdefender Labs Team [1] (see below).
+Original Python version of the decrypter was written by [Bitdefender Labs Team](https://labs.bitdefender.com/2016/01/third-iteration-of-linux-ransomware-still-not-ready-for-prime-time/).

 The inspiration for this tool is a growing number of websites being targeted with this nasty ransomware, leaving webmasters in despair.
-Initial idea was born while discussing a solution of the encoded website on Joomla Security subforum [2].
+Initial idea was born while discussing a solution of the encoded website on [Joomla Security subforum](http://forum.joomla.org/viewtopic.php?f=714&t=903398).
 Since website owners most of the time don't have access to the shell command line, or Python is disabled in their hosting account, a browser oriented batch-execution version of the decrypter written in pure PHP is much more suitable for such purposes.